peiche/tippy.css/README.md

 * The bubble animation uses the `clip-path` property, and (as of this writing) only works in Chrome, Vivaldi, and Safari.

+* Tooltips on links that underline on hover get underlined in Edge.

 ### License

 Tippy.css has been released under the [MIT license](LICENSE).